If there were ways to increase your capital campaign’s chances of success, wouldn’t you want to know them?

 Pro Tip: It’s important to engage your board members because they will play an active role in your campaign.
 Get them on board early in the planning stage so that you can keep them invested.

-4. Assemble a solid leadership team.
+4. Assemble a solid leadership team led by your capital campaign consultant.

 Having a strong leadership team for your capital campaign is important because they will be the ones motivating team members, serving as ambassadors for the campaign, soliciting major gifts and ultimately ensuring the success of the campaign.